matrix-org/matrix-spec/content/proposals.md

     -   Take care in creating your proposal.
 Specify your intended changes, and give reasoning to back them up.
 Changes without justification will likely be poorly received by the community.
-    -   At the time of creating your draft there is no PR ID, so you should use a placeholder number to name your file and edit that after PR submission, the suggested steps are described in detail [in the proposals guide](https://github.com/matrix-org/matrix-spec-proposals#1-writing-the-proposal).
+    -   At the time of creating your draft you will not yet know the PR number, so you should use a placeholder number to name your file and edit that after PR submission.
+The suggested steps are described in detail [in the proposals guide](https://github.com/matrix-org/matrix-spec-proposals#1-writing-the-proposal).
 -   Fork and make a PR to the [matrix-spec-proposals](https://github.com/matrix-org/matrix-spec-proposals) repository.